TOEFL vs. IELTS: Compare the tests and book your English test today

 TOEFL is a language test for mainly non-native English speakers, offering an academic English option used as an entrance requirement at universities and graduate schools.It is developed by an American company, ETS, to measure the basic skills of reading, speaking, writing, and listening.

 The test can be taking online (TOEFL IBT); it takes around four hours to complete.
-Candidates start and finish at different times so you may writing while the next person is speaking.
+Candidates start and finish at different times, so you may be doing your writing, while the person next to you starts their speaking part.

 To take an TOEFL test, go to there officiel website www.ets.com